Strong Characterization for the Airy Line Ensemble: Introduction

 \subsection{Acknowledgements}

-Amol Aggarwal was partially supported by a Packard Fellowship for Science and Engineering, a Clay Research Fellowship, by NSF grant DMS-1926686, and by the IAS School of Mathematics.
-The research of Jiaoyang Huang is supported by NSF grant DMS-2054835 and DMS-2331096.
+The research of Amol Aggarwal was partially supported by a Packard Fellowship for Science and Engineering, a Clay Research Fellowship, by NSF grant DMS-1926686, and by the IAS School of Mathematics.
+The research of Jiaoyang Huang was supported by NSF grant DMS-2054835 and DMS-2331096, and the Sloan Research Fellowship.
 The authors heartily thank Alan Hammond for extensive detailed and valuable comments throughout this paper.
-They further thank Alexei Borodin and Ivan Corwin for providing very helpful suggestions, and also Evgeni Dimitrov, Milind Hedge, Andrei Okounkov, Fabio Toninelli, Horng-Tzer Yau and Lingfu Zhang for insightful conversations.
+They further thank Alexei Borodin and Ivan Corwin for providing very helpful suggestions, and also Evgeni Dimitrov, Milind Hedge, Andrei Okounkov, Fabio Toninelli, Horng-Tzer Yau, and Lingfu Zhang for insightful conversations.
+They are also grateful to the anonymous referees, for providing detailed comments that improved the presentation of this paper.
 They wish to acknowledge the NSF grant DMS-1928930, which supported their participation in the Fall 2021 semester program at MSRI in Berkeley, California titled, “Universality and Integrability in Random Matrix Theory and Interacting Particle Systems.''